 With the low CPI reading earlier this week, a drop in the cash rate next Tuesday is pretty much a done deal.
 The question is now will the RBA cut the cash rate by 25 or 50 basis points?
 According to financial market expectations (based on the ASX cash rate futures yield curve), the cash rate […]

-RP Data is Australia's #1 Property Information Provider.
-Our blog is maintained by RP Data’s research director, Tim Lawless and Cameron Kusher who is RP Data’s senior research analyst.
+CoreLogic RP Data is Australia's #1 Property Information Provider.
+Our blog is maintained by CoreLogic RP Data’s research director, Tim Lawless and Cameron Kusher who is CoreLogic RP Data’s senior research analyst.
 We hope you find the information we post here useful and we welcome your comments and feedback.

 - Negative gearing and its impact on the housing market December 13, 2012

 - Dispelling the myths about our new Index methodology March 2, 2012

 - There were 1,213,595 individuals with a negatively geared property over the 2010/11 financial year May 9, 2013